caseif/libarp/doc/SPEC.md

 ### Parts

 ARP packages may be split into multiple files (parts) if desired.
 However, this must be explicitly declared in the header.
-A package may have up to 99 parts.
+A package may have up to 999 parts.
 The first part has index 1.

-Each part file must be named as follows: `<package name>.part##.arp`.
-For example, part 2 of package foo will be named `foo.part02.arp`.
+Each part file must be named as follows: `<package name>.part###.arp`.
+For example, part 2 of package foo will be named `foo.part002.arp`.
 This naming convention is not required for the first part.

-Each part must begin with a 16-byte [Part Header](#part-header), which will be ignored in the calculation of offsets.
+Each part must begin with a 16-byte [Part Header](#part-header) (described below), which will be ignored in the calculation of offsets.
 (For example, if each part is `1000` bytes and the body begins at byte `500`, the data at body offset `600` will be physically located at byte `116` of the second part).

-The main header and directory sections must be contained by the first part.

-## Structure
+### File Layout

-An ARP package contains three primary sections: the header, the directory, and the body.
-These sections are described respectively below.
+The first part of an ARP package contains three primary sections: the package header, the directory, and the body.
+These sections are described below.

+Subsequent parts do not include the package header or directory structures, Instead, they include a shorter [Part Header](#part-header) followed immediately by the body structure.

+## Structures

 ### Header